BeeBeeBethC/Portfolio-Project-2/README.md

 ![Favicon-tab-image](assets/documentation-screenshots/favicon-image.png)

 ### Features
 Cards randomize every time the player refreshes the page.
 Layout remains fairly similar across all devices due to responsivity.
 Mystic Match has overlays which control the 'play-game' functions, 'winner' functions and 'game-over' functions. this game has a countdown timer and has a matches tracker. once the player has matched all cards on the board, they get an automatic winner overlay appear.

 ### Wireframes
 ![Desktop-wireframe](assets/documentation-screenshots/Desktop-Game-Wireframe.png)
 ![tablet-wireframe](assets/documentation-screenshots/tablet-game-wireframe.png)
 ![mobile-wireframe](assets/documentation-screenshots/mobile-game-wireframe.png)

-### future implementations
+### Future Implementations

 - levelling system i.e various levels easy / medium / hard incrementing from a 4 by 4 grid to a 6 by 6 grid for example
 - Background Audio and sound effects for example a backing track with user controls and sound effects on card flips and overlays.